Tibetan Empire

-Before the empire period, sacred Buddhist relics were discovered by the Yarlung dynasty's 28th king, Iha-tho-tho-ri (Thori Nyatsen), and then safeguarded.
+Before the empire period, sacred Buddhist relics were discovered by the Yarlung dynasty's 28th king, Thothori Nyantsen (lha-tho-tho-ri), and then safeguarded.
 Later, Tibet marked the advent of its empire period under King Songtsen Gampo, while Buddhism initially spread into Tibet after the king's conversion to Buddhism, and during his pursuits in translating Buddhist texts while also developing the Tibetan language.
-Under King Trisong Detsen, the empire again expanded as the founding of Tibetan Buddhism and the revealing of the Vajrayana by Guru Padmasambhava was occurring.
+Under King Trisong Detsen, the empire again expanded as the founding of Tibetan Buddhism and the establishment of the Vajrayana in Tibet by Guru Padmasambhava was occurring.

 The empire period then corresponded to the reigns of Tibet's three 'Religious Kings', which includes King Ralpachen's reign.
 After Ralpachen's murder, King Langdarma nearly destroyed Tibetan Buddhism through his widespread targeting of Nyingma monasteries and monastic practitioners.
 His undertakings correspond to the subsequent dissolution of the unified empire period, after which semi-autonomous polities of chieftains, minor kings and queens, and those surviving Tibetan Buddhist polities evolved once again into autonomous independent polities, similar to those polities also documented in the Tibetan Empire's nearer frontier region of Do Kham (Amdo and Kham).

 Other unreferenced ideas about the dissolution of the empire period include: The varied terrain of the empire and the difficulty of transportation, coupled with the new ideas that came into the empire as a result of its expansion, helped to create stresses and power blocs that were often in competition with the ruler at the center of the empire.
 Thus, for example, adherents of the Bön religion and the supporters of the ancient noble families gradually came to find themselves in competition with the "recently" introduced Tibetan Buddhism.